 Disability Subject Matter Expert (DSME) / Disability and other Access and Functional Needs Expert (D/AFNE):

-Ms. Potter has become a recognized, sought after DSME and D/AFN Expert for a number of local and national projects for various agencies and organizations where a disability point of view is needed.
-From living with a physical disability to working extensively with individuals that live with cognitive and developmental disabilities in a day program setting, to working with school-aged children that are classified as “emotionally disturbed” via a therapeutic school site, and older adults that live with Alzheimer’s/Dementia as a result of her work with San Diego Hospice; Ms. Potter is uniquely qualified to speak on, teach, and consider, a number perspectives for each project.
+Ms. Allen has become a nationally recognized and sought after DSME and D/AFN Expert for a number of local and national projects for various agencies and organizations where a disability point of view is needed.
+From living with a physical disability to working extensively with individuals that live with cognitive and developmental challenges in a day program setting, to working with school-aged children that were classified as “emotionally disturbed” via a therapeutic school site, and older adults that live with Alzheimer’s/Dementia as a result of her work with San Diego Hospice; Ms. Allen is uniquely qualified to speak on, teach, and consider, a number perspectives for each project.
 The depth of her personal and professional experience is rare to find.

-In regards to Emergency Management, Ms. Potter is also, currently, the Access and Functional Needs Senior Emergency Services Coordiantor for the City of San Diego, Office of Homeland Security and has also worked as a Lead Associate in Mass Care/Disaster Response for the American Red Cross San Diego and Imperial County Chapter.
+In regards to Emergency Management, Ms. Allen is also, currently, the Access and Functional Needs Senior Emergency Services Coordinator for the City of San Diego, Office of Homeland Security and has also worked as a Lead Associate in Mass Care/Disaster Response for the American Red Cross San Diego and Imperial County Chapter.
 As a result, she has also consulted for the organization through individual chapters and presented at the ARC Health Summit, speaking on Access and Functional Needs.
-She is also a DSME for the State of California FAST (Functional Assessment Service Team) program and a technical advisor on the Emergency Function Workgroup 6 (sheltering) for the California Office of Emergency Services (Cal OES), appointed by Richard Devylder, past Chief, Office of Access and Functional Needs, CA Governor's Office of Access and Functional Needs.
+As well as having responded to Hurricane Irma Disaster Response Operation (2017) as the Disability Integration Lead for the entire bottom half of the state of Florida.
+She is also a DSME for the State of California FAST (Functional Assessment Service Team) program and a technical adviser on the Emergency Function Work group 6 (sheltering) for the California Office of Emergency Services (Cal OES), appointed by Richard Devylder, past Chief, Office of Access and Functional Needs, CA Governor's Office of Access and Functional Needs.